You are here: Home » Household » Using printable coupons to save money and time

-One really good reason not to sit around clipping coupons from your local papers is that it’s time-consuming.
+Clipping coupons from your local papers is time-consuming.
 My time is valuable, and I figure the cost of any “free labor” I’m performing against my savings when I consider my best strategies.
-But when it comes to coupons, clipping is no longer the only way to get them: you can go online, quickly find precisely the coupons you want, and print them.

 Many of these sites also have the ability to let you click several coupons to print, and they will automatically fit them onto as few sheets of paper as possible.
 In some cases, you have to download a small free application to do this.